MicrosoftDocs/memdocs/sccm/osd/understand/using-task-sequence-variables.md

 ## <a name="bkmk_access"></a> How to access variables

- After you specify the task sequence variable and its value by using one of the methods from the previous section, you can use the environment variable value in your task sequences.
-You can access default values for built-in task sequence variables, specify a new value for a variable, or use a custom task sequence variable in a command line or script.
+ After you specify the variable and its value by using one of the methods from the previous section, use it in your task sequences.
+For example, access default values for built-in task sequence variables, or make a step conditional on the value of a variable.

  Use the following methods to access variable values in the task sequence environment:
  - [Use in a step](#bkmk_access-step)